 Inpatient treatment, or residential treatment, is an intensive program where you will live in the treatment center for a specified amount of time.

-You will participate in full programming, which can include individual therapy, group therapy, support groups, and therapeutic activities.
+You will participate in full programming, including individual therapy, group therapy, support groups, and therapeutic activities.

-This model, also called PHP, is a stepping stone between inpatient and outpatient treatment.
-PHP is still residential, but you will be given additional freedoms compared to a fully inpatient program.
+Partial hospitalization programs, also called PHP, are a stepping stone between inpatient and outpatient treatment.
+PHP is still residential, but you will be given additional freedoms compared to a full inpatient program.

-You will have access to a variety of resources including psychiatrists, nurses, occupational therapists, recreational therapists, psychologists, and social workers.
+You will have access to various resources, including psychiatrists, nurses, occupational therapists, recreational therapists, psychologists, and social workers.

 Intensive Outpatient Treatment